January 7, 2025 through March 29, 2025

 FREE

 We invite your family to join us Saturday, December 21 for a joyful morning in PJs with popcorn and pictures with Santa.
-The event is free, but please RSVP by emailing us at woodsonmuseum.org.
+This event is now sold out and registration is closed.
+Thank you to everyone who signed up and we look forward to seeing you!

 September 17 through December 20, 2024